commanded/eventstore/guides/Subscriptions.md

   end

   def init(events) do
-    # subscribe to events from all streams
+    # Subscribe to events from all streams
     {:ok, subscription} = EventStore.subscribe_to_all_streams("example_subscription", self())

     {:ok, %{events: events, subscription: subscription}}